Avoiding Disability Discrimination in Transport

 Disability discrimination legislation makes it unlawful for organisations such as transport service providers to discriminate against disabled people in the way in which they provide or do not provide their services.

-The legislation makes it unlawful for taxi operators to refuse or deliberately fail to provide a service to a disabled person.
+The legislation makes it unlawful for rail operators to refuse or deliberately fail to provide a service to a disabled person.
 They must also make "reasonable adjustments" to take away or overcome elements in their services which present barriers to disabled people.

-The Equality Commission has produced a Code of Practice which explains the law and provides guidance to transport providers, advisors and disabled people on the scope of the Disability Transport Regulations.
+The Equality Commission has produced a new Code of Practice which explains the law and provides guidance to transport providers, advisors and disabled people on the scope of the Disability Transport Regulations.

 As well as complying with the legislation, making services more accessible and marketing them as such is likely to increase an operator´s attractiveness to disabled passengers, who represent around 1 in 5 people in Northern Ireland.

 What does the law define as a rail vehicle?